 Introduction

-The Olympus Camedia D-380 is a digital camera released in 2002.
-It was designed as an entry-level camera with basic features and an affordable price point.
-The camera has a 2-megapixel image sensor, a 3x optical zoom lens, and a 1.5-inch LCD screen.
-It uses AA batteries for power and has a slot for SmartMedia storage cards.
+It is in 2002 that the Olympus Camedia D-380 was hatched.
+Being an entry-level camera, it affords the barest camera functions at an attractive price.
+The camera utilizes a 2-megapixel image sensor with a 3x optical zoom lens and a 1.5-inch LCD screen.
+For powering, it uses AA batteries and comes with a SmartMedia storage card slot.

 Lens

-The Olympus Camedia D-380 has a 3x optical zoom lens with a focal length of 6.5-19.5mm, which is equivalent to 38-114mm in 35mm format.
-It has a maximum aperture of f/2.8 at the wide end and f/4.4 at the telephoto end.
-The lens is fixed, meaning it cannot be removed or replaced with another lens.
+The Olympus Camedia D-380 features a 3x optical zoom lens with a focal length of 6.5-19.5mm, which is equivalent to 38-114mm in 35mm format.
+Maximum aperture is f/2.8 at wide-angle and f/4.4 at telephoto.
+The lens built-in is non-removable; it is unable to interchange different lens attachments.

 Image Sensor